Family Fun

 The Hive Weekly Themes

 This summer’s themes are inspired by art that transforms familiar objects and materials to challenge assumptions of ourselves, others, and the environment.
-Campers will explore artwork on view in the Museum, as well as the flora, fauna, and sculpture in the 30-acre Sculpture Park.
+Campers explore artworks on view in the Sculpture Park, as well as the flora and fauna on deCordova’s 30-acre campus.

 The Hive Tuition: